 High season is Dec-May.
 Expect brief tropical showers Aug–Nov.

-Flights from the UK start at £750; for 2 week flight and accommodation packages expect to pay upwards of £1,500 per adult.
-Family holidays to the Virgin Islands will last a lifetime and the credit card bill will also last for some time.
+Flights from the UK start at about £750.
+For two-week flight and accommodation packages, expect to pay upwards of £1,500 per adult.